ember-learn/ember-blog/CONTRIBUTING.md

 1. Get a login to the Ember Times account on Substack from [#support-ember-times](https://discord.com/channels/480462759797063690/485450546887786506).
 1. Merge post PR to master on this repo.
 1. Draft a new post in Substack.
 From https://github.com/ember-learn/ember-blog/find/master, search for the issue e.g. "171".
+1. Put greeting e.g. "👋 Emberistas! 🐹" and the intro AKA summary of articles in the Substack subtitle.
+No need to repeat in the content of the Substack itself.
-1. Copy the copy content of the blog from there into Substack.
-You will need to manually import images such as Office Hours Tomster mascot https://github.com/ember-learn/ember-blog/blob/master/public/images/tomsters/officehours.png.
+3. Copy the copy content of the blog below the "intro" from there into Substack.
+4. You will need to manually import images such as Office Hours Tomster mascot https://github.com/ember-learn/ember-blog/blob/master/public/images/tomsters/officehours.png.
-1. Manually import ember_E-icon-4c-Rounded-Rectangle.png for the Substack social preview.
+5. In Substack "Post settings", manually import https://github.com/ember-learn/ember-blog/blob/master/public/images/logos/e-icon.png for the Substack social preview.
+6. Send yourself a test email to preview how it looks.
-1. Send to the list!
+7. Send to the list!

 </details>